 Ghanaian Cedi Exchange Rates

-For more on understanding foreign exchange rates, our guide here has you covered.
-You can always check with your bank or your favorite money transfer company for current Ghanaian cedi exchange rates, too.
+For more on understanding foreign exchange rates or exchange rate history, our guide here has you covered.
+You can always check with your bank or your favorite money transfer company for current Ghanaian cedi exchange rates for different foreign currencies, too.

 For instance, when you log into the Remitly app and select Ghana as your destination, you’ll be able to see the current rates being offered for USD to cedi, GBP to cedi, and more.